-In accordance with the ONDCP's Circular, Drug Control Accounting Funding and Performance Summary, dated January 18, 2013, OJP has provided the attached Table of Reprogrammings and Transfers.
-In FY 2014, OJP had no reprogrammings, and \$7.92 million and \$20.09 million in drug-related transfers-in and transfers-out, respectively.
-The transfers-in amounts include OJP's FY 2014 prior-year recoveries associated with the reported decision units.
+In accordance with the ONDCP's Circular, Accounting of Drug Control Funding and Performance Summary, dated January 18, 2013, OJP has provided the attached Table of Reprogrammings and Transfers.
+In FY 2015, OJP had no reprogrammings, and \$11.37 million and \$55.10 million in drug-related transfers-in and transfers-out, respectively.
+The transfers-in amounts include OJP's FY 2015 prior-year recoveries associated with the reported decision units.
 The transfers-out amounts reflect the assessments for the Research, Evaluation, and Statistics (RES) two-percent set-aside and the M&A assessments against OJP programs.
 The RES two percent set-aside was directed by Congress for funds to be transferred to and merged with funds provided to the National Institute of Justice and the Bureau of Justice Statistics to be used for research, evaluation, or statistical purposes.
-In FY 2014, Congress provided OJP the authority to assess programs for administrative purposes.
-The amounts reflected in the table show the dollar amount that each program contributed to OJP's M&A.
+In FY 2015, Congress provided OJP the authority to assess programs for administrative purposes.
+The amounts reflected in the table include the dollar amount that each program contributed to OJP's M&A.